 Internal Revenue Service (IRS), Treasury.

-This document contains final regulations relating to information returns for cancellation of indebtedness by certain entities under section 6050P of the Internal Revenue Code.
-The final regulations will avoid premature information reporting from certain businesses and will reduce the number of information returns required to be filed.
-The final regulations will impact certain businesses required to file information returns under the existing regulations.
+This document contains final and temporary regulations relating to information returns for cancellation of indebtedness by certain entities.
+The temporary regulations will avoid premature information reporting from certain businesses that are currently required to report and will reduce the number of information returns required to be filed.
+The temporary regulations will impact certain lenders who are currently required to file information returns under the existing regulations.
+The text of these temporary regulations also serves as the text of the proposed regulations as set forth in the Proposed Rules section in this issue of the Federal Register.

 FOR FURTHER INFORMATION CONTACT: